-Part 13 of the Criminal Justice Act 2006 introduced new provisions within the criminal law for dealing with anti-social behaviour by children who are between 12-18 years of age.
+Part 13 of the Criminal Justice Act 2006 introduced provisions within the criminal law for dealing with anti-social behaviour by children who are between 12-18 years of age.
 The provisions became law on 1 March 2007.
-These new powers allow the Gardaí to deal with such anti-social behaviour in a number of ways including:
+These powers allow the Gardaí to deal with such anti-social behaviour in a number of ways including:

 All of these provisions are designed to allow the Gardaí to deal effectively with anti-social behaviour while keeping the child out of the criminal justice system.

 It has long been accepted that certain behaviour by children causes significant alarm, distress, fear or intimidation to certain members of society.
 It is also however acknowledged that this type of behaviour does not warrant the use of the criminal courts to prevent it.
-The intention of the new provisions is to strike a balance between protecting the rights of society while dealing with this anti-social behaviour by children.
+The intention of the provisions is to strike a balance between protecting the rights of society while dealing with this anti-social behaviour by children.

-A child behaves in an anti-social manner if he/she causes, or in the circumstances is likly to cause, to one or more people who are not living in the same house as the child:
+A child behaves in an anti-social manner if he/she causes or, in the circumstances, is likly to cause to one or more people who are not living in the same house as the child:

 So, for example, if a child or children were constantly playing football outside your house and this was causing you discomfort or annoyance, this would amount to significant or persistent impairment of your use or enjoyment of your home.
 This therefore amounts to anti-social behaviour.

 Similarly, if groups of children were regularly gathering in a laneway where you frequently passed and their presence in the laneway or their behaviour was causing you alarm, distress, or fear, then that would amount to anti-social behaviour and you could seek the assistance of the Gardaí who could then deal with the anti-social behaviour by the children.

 A garda can issue an anti-social behaviour warning to any child who has behaved in an anti-social manner.